Image List

 ### Pagination

-For galleries with many images, pagination breaks the collection into pages to improve load times and make browsing easier.
-Users navigate between pages using the pagination controls.
+For galleries with many images, pagination breaks the collection into pages.

 ### Filter